GoonerGuy107/CIS-634/README.md

 # CIS-634
 Assurance Foundations

-Each project is provided in the approiate folder.
+Each project is provided in the appropriate folder.